freeradical13/freeradical13.github.io/index.md

 1. Light reactions:
     1. In the membrane of the thylakoid, substances that absorb certain wavelengths of light (photons) are called pigments, and unabsorbed wavelengths are reflected giving the mesophyll a color to observers (a black pigment means all wavelengths were absorbed; a white pigment means none were absorbed).
 Most chlorophyll pigments absorb everything except for green, giving plant leaves their green color to observers.
 The main pigments in chlrophyll are chlorophyll a (blue green pigment), chlorophyll b (olive green pigment), and carotenoids (yellow or orange pigment), which absorb different wavelengths.
     1. Chlorophyll and proteins combine in the thylakoid membrane into photosystems.
 A photon strikes a chlorophyll molecule and this energy is passed through multiple chlorophyll molecules in the light-harvesting complex until reaching a pair of chlorophyll molecules in the reaction-center complex where the electron is delivered to an electron acceptor in a redox reaction.
 The two different kinds of photosystems are Photosystem II (or P680 for the 680nm red pigment at which absorption is best) and Photosystem I (or P700), named in order of discovery, although Photosystem II functions first in light reactions.
-    1. After the electron acceptor is reduced, an enzyme catalyzes the splitting of H<sub>2</sub>O inside the thylakoid, recharging the electrons in the pair of chlorophyll molecules that gave their electrons to the electron acceptor, the H<sup>+</sup> are released into the interior of the thylakoid space, and O bonds with another O and releases as O<sub>2</sub>.
+    1. As the electron acceptor is reduced, an enzyme catalyzes the splitting of H<sub>2</sub>O inside the thylakoid, recharging the electrons in the pair of chlorophyll molecules that gave their electrons to the electron acceptor and O bonds with another O and releases as O<sub>2</sub>.
     1. The electron acceptor passes its electron through an electron transport chain to Photosystem I using Plastoquinone (Pq), a cytochrome complex, and the protein Plastgocyanin (Pc).
-This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP through chemiosmosis.
+This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP in the stroma through chemiosmosis (photophosphorylation).
     1. The electrons continue to Photosystem I and excite its reaction-center complex chlorophyll pair to reduce its electron acceptor.
 Photosystem I also absorbs light to energize its chlorophyll electrons.
     1. The electron acceptor passes its electron through an electron transport chain into the protein Ferredoxin (Fd).
     1. The enzyme NADP<sup>+</sup> reductase catalyzes the transfer of electrons from Fd to NADP<sup>+</sup>, along with an H<sup>+</sup> from the stroma to create NADPH.
-1. Calvin cycle (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day):
+1. The calvin cycle (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day) is an anabolic process using energy that build carbohydrates from smaller molecules.
-    1. CO<sub>2</sub> is brought into the stroma (carbon fixation).
+    1. The carbon fixation step is when three molecules of CO<sub>2</sub> are brought into the stroma and attached to a 5-Carbon sugar called Ribulose Biphosphate (RuBP).
+The enzyme catalyzing these reactions is RuBP Carboxylase-Oxygenase (Rubisco).
+These reactions create a 6-Carbon molecule which quickly breaks up into two molecules of 3-Phosphogylcerate for each CO<sub>2</sub>.
+    1. The 3-Phosphogylcerate molecules are phosphorylated by ATP, becoming 1,3-Biphosphogylcerate.
-    1. NADPH reduces CO<sub>2</sub>
+    1. NADPH reduces and dephosphyrlates 1,3-Biphosphogylcerate to become Glyceraldehyde 3-Phosphate (G3P) which is a 3-Carbon sugar.
+    1. ATP is used to convert five molecules of G3P into three molecules of RuBP, and one molecule of G3P leaves the cycle.
+Two molecules of G3P combine to form Glucose.

 make ATP and NADPH.
 The Calvin cycle in the stroma uses the ATP energy and oxidizing NADPH to convert CO<sub>2</sub> into sugar.